moddio/indie.fun-docs/intro/launchlist.md

 - **Social Media Content Planning**
   - Outline at least **5 tweets** for **launch day** plus another set for the next 48 hours.
-  - Use GIFs or short gameplay clips to capture attention.
+  - Use GIFs or short projectplay clips to capture attention.

 - **Roadmap Creation**
   - Develop a **clear roadmap** showing post-launch milestones (new features, multiplayer, events, etc.).